 The OpenSSL libraries (optional) distributed are for Windows only.
 On UNIX

 you'll have to build the libraries from sources, it is quite easy to do

 so.
-This has been tested on GNU/Linux without trouble.
+This has been tested under Linux without trouble.

 See documentation for build information.